AbdnCHDS/guidebook/docs/index.md

 If you had just spent a bit more time organising your project in the beginning, choosing sensible names, keeping good track of your changes, documenting and testing your code, you would have ended up with a project that was not only useful to you just when you finished it, but for many years later, to you and other researchers.

 But deciding how to organise a project, how to write tests and documentation is not only rather boring, but it's also not something researchers are taught how to do.That's why we are all tempted to skip it!
 So the point of this guidebook is to explain what you need to do and how to do it, to ensure your project can be used and reproduced by others.
-We hope you will find it useful!
+We hope you find it useful!

 ## Sections {-}